Damned by Despair at the National Theatre

 The cast are well energised but the set is too much and unfinished.
 Even for a preview, swinging doors and unstable props are just unacceptable, particularly for The National.
 The direction is questionable and unclear, despite Sheibani’s magnificent show of The Kitchen last year on the same stage.
 It is unpolished, lacks definition and confidence, and it appears like the creative ensemble have put a few pieces of the puzzle into the wrong holes.
 The design, however magnificent, isn’t justified and the set changes are far too long.

 Some performances shine in their moments, but they are fleeting.
 The female members lack vocal power and clarity of objective.
 The costumes had just as a bizarre journey as the set.
 For example, within a scene there were restoration themed corset dresses, which then split up the leg standing next to Enrico, in low jeans with bright Calvin Klein pants on that he kept pulling up.

 An uncomfortable watch.
 With such mammoth text and old language, the cast drive their speeches well, but the complexity of their surroundings complicates and distracts.
 It’s too much.
 The simplicity of the beginning worked, then it became an under rehearsed clash of over expressive creativity.
 The cast’s bow was even apologetic.

-Watch the teaser of Damned by Despair here
+Watch the trailer for Damned by Despair here: